Future Restorations – Future Partnerships

 1949 WOW Cadillac

-Built in the late 1940s, The WOW Cadillac is one of the earliest surviving American Custom cars and is the first postwar Cadillac custom to be built – quite an accomplishment by Rudy Makella and his company, the Indianapolis Power Hammer Company of Indianapolis, Indiana.
+Built in the late 1940s, The WOW Cadillac is one of the earliest surviving American custom cars and one of the first postwar Cadillac customs to be built – quite an accomplishment by Rudy Makella and his coachbuilding company – the Indianapolis Power Hammer Company of Indianapolis, Indiana.

 1954 Victress S4